ShivashishY/shiva/content/posts/blockchain-marketing-and-ads.md

 Cryptocurrencies, and especially Bitcoin, is a solid technology.
 Behind all of this technology is blockchain.
 I know most of you already probably know what blockchain is.
 I'm going to quickly explaining what is blockchain for you.

-&quot;Essentially a decentralized unhackable database where everyone has a copy of the same database. there's no middleman. it's programmed to record, not just financial transactions like Bitcoin.
+Essentially a decentralized unhackable database where everyone has a copy of the same database. there's no middleman. it's programmed to record, not just financial transactions like Bitcoin.
 But virtually everything of value.
 That could be an ad deliver, contract, signed music, records of the hospital.
-Any of these transactions will be recorded in the blockchain and everyone has access our copy of the same database.&quot;
+Any of these transactions will be recorded in the blockchain and everyone has access our copy of the same database.

 # **So why should we care, or what makes blockchain a unique technology?**